joeedh/webgl-app-framework/docs_src/toolmode.md

 This is necessary to support undo since the undo system works exclusively with the object model.

-Note that tool modes still aren't allowed to store direct references to to instances of (subclasses of) DataBlock.
-Almost no UX code is allowed to do this, aside from Editor and that should probably be removed.
-Instead use controller paths.

 # Measure ToolMode

 Measurement toolmodes are subclassed from scripts/editors/view3d/tools/measuretool.js:MeasureToolBase.